 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.

-The practice had not completed risk assessments for all products to minimise the risk that could be caused from substances that are hazardous to health in line with Control of Substances Hazardous to Health Regulations 2002.
+The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health.